Research Interests

 Working Papers

-Distributional Approach to Risk Preferences [New]
+Distributional Approach to Risk Preferences New Paper

-A Two-Ball Ellsberg Paradox
+Two-Ball Ellsberg Paradox New Update

-with S. Lazarus
+with Simon Lazarus

 [pre-print] [CESifo No. 10745]